Patchier/Big-Warden/README.md

 # Finishing up Awakening in the OC

-#### The following instructions are copied verbatim from the mod's page.
-If you have any questions, don't be afraid to ask.
+#### Stock Games refers to the folder of the same name, found in your Big Warden installation folder
 --------------------------------------------------------------------------------

-1. Find the equivalent of your steamapps\common\Dragon Age\packages\core_ep1\data directory.
+1. Find the equivalent of your Stock Games\packages\core_ep1\data directory.

 2. Copy all of the .erf files found there.